Philippos123/A-simple-stroll/README.md

 2. If the player choose women, the story changes for the pronunciation to she.
 3. We pass the prounce, person_c, person_c_g through the functions.
 4. The player is only able to enter women or man but for the name they are able to pick a number.
-5. If they enter 2 on women or man they will come back to "women or man"?
+5. If they enter invalid on "women or man" they will itirate back to "women or man"
 ## Depoloyment

 I deployd this project to Heroku